coverclock/com-diag-grandote/README.md

 ## Abstract

-Grandote ("ginormous") is a C++ layer on top of the Diminuto (Spanish for "tiny") library.
+Grandote ("ginormous") is a C++ layer on top of the Diminuto ("tiny") library.
 Diminuto is a C-based library specifically written for Linux/GNU.
 Grandote is fork of Desperadito, which itself is a fork of Desperado.
 Desperado is a C++ library that was intended to abstract out the underlying operating system so that applications